December 12, 1980: Apple goes public, floating 4.6 million shares on the stock market at $22 per share.

 One Merrill Lynch analyst commented that even her brother “who invests in the stock market only on Tuesdays in leap years” had called her to ask what was going on with the hot little computer company from Cupertino.

-Unlike some other tech companies that went public but disappointed, the Apple IPO proved a smash hit.
+Unlike some other tech companies that went public and achieved disappointing results, the Apple IPO proved a smash hit.
 It became the biggest IPO since the Ford Motor Company’s public offering in 1956, a year after Jobs’ birth.

 Underwritten by Morgan Stanley and the firm Hambrecht & Quist, Apple stock was filed to sell at $14 per share.
 However, it opened at $22 — and sold out within minutes.
 That day alone, AAPL rose 32%, with a closing value of $29 and a total valuation of $1.778 billion.

 Apple IPO yields instant millionaires

 Inside Apple, the atmosphere was as jubilant as you’d expect.
 Then-CEO Mike Scott wheeled in several crates of champagne to celebrate.
 Meanwhile, a few employees rigged up a mock thermometer in the road separating Apple’s two main buildings.
 They used the prop to mark notches of “heat” as the stock rose throughout the day.

 Plenty of other people aside from Jobs got rich off the Apple IPO.
 Scott made $95.5 million.
 Mike Markkula, the venture capitalist who helped turn Apple into a “real” company, received a return on his investment to the tune of $203 million.
 So did fellow VC Arthur Rock, whose $57,600 gamble netted him $21.8 million.